centrica-engineering/nucleus-docs/docs/components/ns-password.md

 ## Introduction

-> Use to help the user enter a password in a form.
+> A standardised Password component that supports users when entering an existing password.

+The ns-password component has been developed to include a set of features that help a user not only enter a password but can accommodate their need to create one too.

 This component wraps our ns-inputter component.
-Guidelines defined on the ns-inputter should also be followed when using this component.
+Guidelines defined on the ns-inputter should also be considered when using this component.
 [ns-inputter documentation](components/ns-inputter.md)

+## Variants and purpose

+There are 2 variants of the ns-password component.
+Each should be used for their specific purpose.
+Both accommodate password manager applications, display at an appropriate width for the amount of characters required, can have optional helper text, and use mono-spaced alignment for legibility.

+### Standard

+[Labelled IMAGE HERE]

+Use this variant when a user needs to enter a password they have already have created to allow them access to secure information.
+It comprises a label, an input field with masking as default, a show/hide toggle and validation.

+### Confirm Password

+[Labelled IMAGE HERE]

+This variant is more complex the Standard one.
+It allows a user to correctly format a new password and validate it against certain criteria.
+It comprises the same label, input field and show/hide toggle as the standard version but includes a more proactive and helpful in-line validation technique as well as a Confirm Password field to verify the user is entering what they intended.

+The show/hide toggles are dependent on each other allowing easy comparing.

+In-line validation changes as you type  - this helps provide useful feedback to the user on their formatting.

+## Validation
+[Table here showing the states and meanings/scenarios]

+## Content guidance

+[See other component pages and layout in consistent manner]

 ## Usage